someone1/gcp-jwt-go/README.md

 - Dropping support for AppEngine Go 1.9 environment (last version with AppEngine App Identity support will be for Go 1.11)
 - KMSConfig no longer takes an optional HTTP Client, but rather the kms gRPC based client
+- Middleware will now return a 401 response for unauthenticated requests (previously was returning a 403 response)

 ## Breaking Changes with v2